 Unlike the Fair Housing Act (FHA) of the United States, there is no federal law governing the accommodation of people with disabilities in Canada.
 The closest thing to consider is the HRC of British Colombia.
 This states that: “A person must not deny to a person with a disability residential premises advertised or otherwise represented as available for occupancy by a tenant.”

 That said, keep in mind that some landlords simply might not allow an ESA.
 Make sure that yours is sympathetic before trying to bring an ESA home.
 Otherwise, look for accommodation where pets are allowed.

 The same rules apply to campus housing as they do to other housing.
 There are no hard and fast regulations about ESAs in campus housing.
 It is best to check in with the school before bringing your ESA along to campus.

 In some situations, the laws that govern the transit and accommodation of you and your ESA might not apply.
-An ESA that acts unruly or endangers the lives and comfort of fellow passengers will lose its privileges.
+An ESA that acts unruly or endangers the lives and comfort of fellow passengers, for instance, will lose its privileges.

-Some air carriers have restrictions on the size, age, and breed of pet allowed to be in the cabin with you on the flight.
-Dogs that are too big or cats that are too nervous, often need to travel in a crate in the cargo hold.
+Some air carriers also have restrictions on the size, age, and breed of pet allowed to be in the cabin with you on the flight.
+Dogs that are too big or cats that are too nervous often need to travel in a crate in the cargo hold.

 If you neglect or mistreat your support animal, your ESA letter and the accompanying privileges may be revoked.